alanmmolina/alanmmolina.github.io/content/projects/lakeground/02-environment-management-with-uv.md

 uv remove pydantic
 ```

-If you make any changes to the `pyproject.toml` file—whether adding, updating, or removing dependencies—you can synchronize the project with:
+If you make any changes to the `pyproject.toml` file - whether adding, updating, or removing dependencies - you can synchronize the project with:

 ```sh
 uv sync
 ```

 You might have also noticed a `uv.lock` file in your project.
 This file keeps track of all package references and metadata, ensuring reproducibility.
-You **should not** edit it manually—`uv` manages it for you.
+You **should not** edit it manually - `uv` manages it for you.

 Speaking of dependencies, `uv` provides a really handy command to visualize them: